jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 ```
 {: .nolineno }

-For high `nside` value (like 512 and above) it is recommended to create the mesh part by part; that means dividing `npix` array into several sections and making a mesh for each part.
+For high `nside` values (like 512 and above) it is recommended to create the mesh part-by-part; that means dividing `npix` array into several sections and making a mesh for each part (you can merge all these parts in Blender).

 > I have to say thanks to [Andrea Zonca](https://www.zonca.dev/) who helped me with finding boundaries of pixels.
 {: .prompt-info }